AnthoLM/CommonModuleProject/fennec_Website/README.md

 # Info for others

 Hey this is the basic version of a Vue.js Project once initialised.
-It's simple and right now I'll shape it into a basic version of what our mock-up look like so we have something to refer.
+It's simple and right now I'll shape it into a basic version of what our mock-up look like so we have something to refer to while working on it.

+**Important, if you want to use npm type commands after you just launched the project, you need to first get into the "fennec_website" folder with a cd, or the commands won't work.**